Ranjith (director): 2001 to 2009: Directorial debut and further success

 In 2001, Ranjith made his directorial debut with Ravanaprabhu, the sequel to Devasuram.
 With Mohanlal appearing in dual roles as father and son, this film turned out to be another blockbuster.
-In 2002 Ranjith came back with another blockbuster, Nandanam, starring Navya Nair and a new face, Prithviraj Sukumaran.
+The success of his directorial debut led Rashtra Deepika to name Ranjith the Man of the year.
+In 2002 Ranjith came back with another successful film, Nandanam, starring Navya Nair and a new face, Prithviraj Sukumaran.
 Ranjith produced this film along with his friend, actor Siddique.
 Nandanam, revolving around an innocent girl, her love for Lord Sri Krishna and her beau, was an entirely different and unexpected theme from Ranjith at the time.
 Despite the film not having a big star cast, fights, or punchy dialogues – and being shelved after some pre-production activities – it became a hit.

 In 2003 Ranjith directed Mizhi Randilum, starring Dileep and Kavya Madhavan, another family drama, which failed to impress the masses, but was critically acclaimed.
 In the same year Ranjith scripted Ammakilikood, directed by Padmakumar with Prithviraj in the lead role, which also got the cold shoulder from the public.
 In 2004 Ranjith teamed up with Mammooty for Black, which was a complete commercial entertainer targeting the fans of Mammootty.
 Chandrolsavam, starring Mohanlal, followed in 2005.
 Ranjith believes that it was not a bad film.
 He said, "Mohanlal fans expected too much.
 I don't think it was a bad film.
 Many who watched it on DVD called to say they were surprised it did not do well.
 Fans come in with pre-conceived notions on how the actor will be in the movie and the kind of story it will be, hence they could not grasp the poetic element in the film."